aaronparker/azurevirtualdesktop/bicep/vm/README.md

   --parameters adminPassword='<secure-password>'
 ```

-### Example 4: Using Azure Key Vault for Secrets (RECOMMENDED)
+### Example 4: Using Azure Key Vault for Secrets

-Use the `main.keyvault.bicepparam` file to reference secrets stored in Azure Key Vault:
+Use the `main.bicepparam` file to reference secrets stored in Azure Key Vault:

 1. Create secrets in your Key Vault:
 ```powershell